nf-core/tools/README.md

 INFO     Downloaded 3 files to ./modules/nf-core/software/cat/fastq
 ```

-You can pass the module name as a optional argument to `nf-core modules install` instead of using the cli prompt, eg: `nf-core modules install fastqc`.
+You can pass the module name as an optional argument to `nf-core modules install` instead of using the cli prompt, eg: `nf-core modules install fastqc`.

 There are four flags that you can use with this command: